Designed to help you get a head start in planning your trip to Nepal

 There are many ways to get around Nepal's cities.
 Just watch out for touts and "tourist prices"!

-If you are going for heritage walks in Kathmandu city then walk.
+If you are going for heritage walks in Kathmandu city then walk and don't take a taxi.
 There's no need for a taxi or rickshaw.
-If you do want to take a rickshaw they generally hang about Thamel and your should pay no more than 20 rupees for a ride to Durbar Square.
+If you do want to take a rickshaw they generally hang about Thamel and your should pay no more than 200 rupees for a ride to Durbar Square.

 Taxis are the most common form or transport around cities in Nepal.
-They are generally cheap but a little small and no meters ever work.
+They are generally cheap but a little small and the meters are more expensive than bargaining.
 You must agree on a price to a destination before getting in.
 Otherwise you will be overcharged!

 If you are going for longer day trips or want to avail of a private car and driver then this is also very possible in Nepal.
 If you want to use the same service as I do then feel free to contact me.